White House Internship Program: Program overview

 The White House Internship Program was unpaid until 2022, when President Joe Biden signed a bipartisan spending bill that set aside $4.5 million to pay White House interns.
+However, Trump reversed this and interns are no longer paid.

 Interns must be U.S. citizens and at least 18 years of age, and must be either a current student, recent graduate, or veteran of the United States Armed Forces.
 Those selected for the program are able to work in one of sixteen available presidential departments.

 The White House Internship Program is split into three semester seasons: summer, fall, and spring.

 In addition to the opportunity to work in the Executive Office of the President, the White House Internship Program also includes a speaker series, tours to sites around Washington, D.C., opportunities to volunteer in the community, and attendance at special events.